nhsx/SynthVAE/README.md

 ### Usage

+There are three main sections of interest (2 folders and a collation of python files): Hyperparameter tuning, investigations and files containing sdv_baselines, scratch_vae_expts and plot.
+Hyperparameter tuning and investigations can use either SUPPORT or internal MIMIC datasets. sdv_baselines, scratch_vae_expts and plot all use SUPPORT only.
+If you want to run these quickly then below outlines command line implementation.

 #### SDV Baselines

 To reproduce the experiments contained in the report involving the [SDV](https://github.com/sdv-dev/SDV) baseline models (e.g. CopulaGAN, CTGAN, GaussianCopula and TVAE), run `sdv_baselines.py`.
 The parameters can be found using the `--help` flag: